Konstantin-Simakov/Test/README.md

-# This file only for Test repository.
+# But this README file only for Dev branch.